daniel-yj-yang/ml/PCA/README.md

 - Goal: to find W and Λ that satisfies ```QW = ΛW```
+- We are interested in a larger eigenvalue, because its associated eigenvector is a dimension that can account for more variance in Q.
 - Q = WΛW'
 - Λ = W'QW